univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

    The internal name of the module

 ``Python``
-   A directory that contains the python package for the UMC module
+   A directory that contains the Python package for the UMC module

 ``Definition``
    The filename of the XML file with the module definition